antarctica/metadata-library/README.md

 ### Validating a record configuration

-> [!TIP]
-> The example below is for the ISO 19115 standard but this applies to all standards.

-[Record configurations](#configuration-classes) will be automatically validated using a JSON Schema for the metadata or data standard used.
+[Record configurations](#configuration-classes) will be automatically validated using a JSON Schema for the metadata standard used.

 Where a record configuration states compliance with one or more [Supported Profiles](#supported-profiles), it will also be automatically validated using a JSON Schema for each profile.